openedx/XBlock/README.md

 Reading the code
 ----------------

-There are three distinct layers to this code:
+There are three distinct layers to this code.
+In the comments, we've tried to make clear which layer the code lives in:

-1. The sample XBlock code.
+1.  **XBlock** The sample XBlock code.
 This is the most important, it is the code that our customers will be writing, and demonstrates the XBlock interfaces.

-2. The runtime code that we think will be common to all runtimes.
+2.  **Runtime** The runtime code that we think will be common to all runtimes.
     This is the behind-the-scenes code edX will write to make XBlocks work.
     This layer may not be real code here, but we'll need to write real code to perform these functions.

-3. The debugger-specific code we wrote to make everything work.
+3.  **Debugger** The debugger-specific code we wrote to make everything work.
     This code is the least real, in that it might be just stubs, and will be done very differently in real code.